ecruhling/leasepress/README.txt

 == Frequently Asked Questions ==

-= With which services does LeasePress integrate? =
+= Which services does LeasePress integrate? =

 LeasePress can currently integrate with RENTCafe (Yardi).
 You must have an account with the service in order to use LeasePress.
 You must enable the API at the service.